Acolman: Economy

+Tourism

 The main tourist attractions are the archaeological zone of Tepexpan, where the fossilized bones of the Tepexpan man were found, and the former monastery of San Agustin de Acolman.
 The Tepexpan Museum is located in the community of the same name, famous due to the discovery of the "Tepexpan Man", a human skeleton which is more than 12,000 years old.
 It was found in 1945 by Dr. Helmut de Terra and Alberto R. Arellano.
 The museum exhibits mammoth remains as well as flint and obsidian tools.
 Other attractions in the municipality include the former haciendas of San Antonio, Tepexpan and Nextlalpan.
 The San Antonio Hacienda is one of the few colonial-era haciendas what has managed to preserve its original architecture.
 Today it operates as a recreational center.
 The Castillo Dam was constructed in the 18th century.
 Other attractions include the "Cueva de los Gatos" cave, and the Cuevas de la Amistad (Friendship Caves) has areas dedicated to medicinal herbs in addition to the caves.
 The Sierra de Patlachique is an eco-tourism park with facilities for picnicking, swimming, football, cycling and camping.

 One important community outside the seat is called Cuanalán, which is a Nahua community.
 Fewer than 500 people can still speak an indigenous language, but a number of traditions survive.
 The community of Cuanalán is noted for its musicians, especially those dedicated to wind instruments.
 The better known groups include Los Vasquez, Los Juárez and Los Chicanos.